ramakuka-zz/bind9-lab/README.md

 =========
 This Lab contains some use cases that can help demonstrate how to use the bind9 cookbook.
-I used it for my development and I figured it can be a nice help for who ever want to try the cookbook, so please clone it fork it and share your findings so we can keep improve it.
+I used it for my development and I figured it can be a nice help for who ever want to try the cookbook, so please clone it fork it and share your findings so we can keep improve it. if you just looking for the bind9-ng cookbook it can be cloned from here https://github.com/ramakuka/bind9-ng

 How to use this lab
 ===================